#Fight Scenes

 Describe actions:

 When describing the characters' movements and actions, replace any terse verb with description.
-For instance, in a fight between characters A and B, rather than "A punched B", dissect the action and describe it and its effect: "A's fist connected with B's jaw, sending them stumbling back."
+For example, in a fight between characters A and B, rather than "A punched B", dissect the action and describe it and its effect: "A's fist connected with B's jaw, sending them stumbling back."
+This can make the difference between a dry play-by-play and a fight scene that keeps readers engaged.

 Describe sensations:

-The incorporation of sounds, sights, and feelings can elevate the scene and immerse the reader more.
-Describe the clash of steel on steel, the racing heart, muscles burning with fatigue, the sight of blood gushing.
-Limiting it to who did what will likely make the scene fall flat.
+Incorporating sounds, sights, feelings, the thoughts racing through the character's brain, and other sensations like this can really serve to elevate the scene—describe the clash of steel on steel, the racing heart, muscles burning with fatigue, the sight of blood gushing, all of that.
+Limiting it to just who did what will make the scene fall flat.

 Hope this helped!
 Happy writing ❤